- ABOUT US

-That is how most people judge a person’s maturity and age.
-It’s by something that can be physically seen and marked.
+Unfortunately, this is how most of us judge a person’s maturity and age, and that is what can be physically seen and marked.

-But when it comes to our spiritual development, it isn’t that easy.
+But when it comes to our spiritual development, it really isn’t that easy.
 First, our spiritual growth doesn’t begin when the other growth factors begin.
-We begin our physical, mental, emotional, and social growth at the time of conception.
-But our spiritual growth doesn’t begin at conception, but at conversion.
-That is, at that point that we turn to Jesus Christ, making Him both Savior and Lord of our lives.
+You see, we begin our physical, mental, emotional, and social growth at the time of conception.
+But our spiritual growth begins not at conception, but at conversion.
+That is, at that point that we turn to Jesus Christ, making Him both our Savior and Lord.

-We speak the same way about our spiritual lives.
-We speak of growing up spiritually.
-The reality, however, is that our spirituality has nothing to do with our growing up; but rather it has everything to do with our growing down.
+And this is how we speak about our spiritual lives.
+We talk about growing up spiritually.
+But the reality is that our spirituality has nothing to do with our growing up, rather it has everything to do with our growing down.